 Viney won his first Keith Truscott Medal in 2016 after a dominant year in the midfield.
 Playing 21 games, Viney averaged 26 disposals, 7 tackles and 5.9 clearances a game, writing his name amongst some of Melbourne’s greatest midfielders.
 His ability to win the ball and dispose of it effectively was what set him apart from the rest of the competition.
 He was further recognised as a leader of the club after being awarded the Ron Marassi Jnr Trophy for outstanding leadership qualities.

 Ahead of the 2017 season, Jack was named co-captain, alongside teammate, Nathan Jones.
 His ability to impress the coaches and playing group at his young age is a true testament to his character and professionalism.
 Jack is truly invested in the club’s projects and future and represents everything that players aim to be.
 Jack’s 2017 campaign was a showing of his ongoing hard-work however sadly, his season was cut short after 18 games, due to an further foot injury.
-Jack is expected to return to for the opening of the 2018 season.
+Unbelievably, Jack was named runner-up in the Best and Fairest.
 Jack is a very personable and mature young man who continually strives for excellence in himself and his teammates.